arbreshazeqiri/Minesweeper/README.md

 # Minesweeper
 A program to play Minesweeper.
-The program takes a Minesweeper board as inout and outputs the moves to solve the board.
+The program takes a Minesweeper board as input and outputs the moves to solve the board.